Destination weddings – they are all the rage at the moment – and why not? A beautiful location in a place that could double as your honeymoon…

-Do we want to spend our honeymoon surrounded by family and friends?
+Do you want to spend your honeymoon surrounded by family and friends?

-Will our family and friends be able to afford the overseas place we choose?
+Will your family and friends be able to afford the overseas place you choose?

 This can be an awkward and tricky conversation to have.
 You don’t want to compromise on the day you want simply because one person can’t afford it.
 So you need to weigh up what’s more important to you.

-How difficult will it be to find somebody to legally marry us in our country of choice?
+How difficult will it be to find somebody to legally marry you in our country of choice?

-Planning a destination wedding from a different town/city is difficult enough let alone a different country, and perhaps one where English is a second language.
-Sure there are companies and organisations and hotels who will help you, but you won’t be able to meet the person who will marry you until the last minute – then, if they’re not right, is it s a bit late to change your mind?
+Planning a destination wedding from a different town/city is difficult enough let alone a different country, and perhaps one where English is a second language if spoken at all.
+Sure there are companies and organisations and hotels who will help you, but you won’t be able to meet the person who will marry you until the last minute.

-Will our marriage be legal once we return to Australia?
+Will your marriage be legal once you return to Australia?

 Here are some links on getting married overseas that might be helpful:

-Step 2: Invite those friends and family who would like to/are able to travel to the destination wedding ceremony
+Step 2: Invite those friends and family who would like to/are able to travel to the destination country for a (non legal) ceremony.

 Check out the many testimonials from the lovely couples who have used my services and see if I’m the right fit for you.